kaistomics/DeepNeo-tcr/README.md

 DeepNeo is a tool for predicting the immunogenicity of peptide-MHC pairs.
+Using convolution neural network(CNN), we built a model that captures local properties of amino acid interaction with >36,000 immunogenic pMHC pairs.
+DeepNeo supports prediction for two species, human and mouse, for both MHC class I and MHC class II.
+DeepNeo takes 9mer and 15mer for class I and II epitopes respectively.

 Installation :
-DeepNeo uses specific version of Theano(0.9) and requires GPU.
+DeepNeo uses specific version of Theano(1.0.4) and requires GPU.

 1) Recommended : Copy working environment to your miniconda/anaconda folder
 ```